-The remit of the University Research Ethics Committee (UREC) is to oversee all research ethics matters concerning research conducted by Brunel University staff and students which involves human participants, their tissues, and their data.
-Research ethics is devolved to the three Colleges, each of which has their own research ethics committee.
-The College Research Ethics Committees are accountable to the UREC.
-The central Committee acts as the 'College' Research Ethics Committee for staff and students in Research Institutes who are not assigned to a College.
-The Committee also provides training in research ethics to the Colleges.
+The remit of the University Research Ethics Committee (UREC) is to oversee all research ethics matters concerning research conducted by Brunel University staff and students which involves human participants, their tissue, and/or their data.
+The three colleges at the University each have their own Research Ethics Committee which are accountable to the UREC.
+The UREC also oversees the training provided to staff and students in relation to research ethics.

 Matters relating to human tissue and compliance with the Human Tissue Act are the remit of the Human Tissue Act Compliance Sub-Committee.